-Provision of Ventilation
+Provision of ventilation

 This appliance is not connected to a combustion products evacuation device.
-Therefore, particular attention must be given to the relevant requirements regarding ventilation.
+Particular attention shall be given to the relevant requirements regarding ventilation.

 All rooms require a window that can be opened, or equivalent, while some rooms require a permanent vent in addition to the window.